Luca-Skyline/High-School-Portfolio/index.md

 [Click Here](https://github.com/Luca-Skyline) to see my profile and contact info.

+Thanks to Mr. Kapptie for providing the opportunity that allowed me to certify in all 4 offered programming languages!
+(Java, C#, C++, Python)

 # 2022-23 Programming Class Group Project (STAR CHESS)

 Click here to play [STAR CHESS!](https://replit.com/@the-do-nothings/Star-Chess?v=1)